MarkE16/LiveCanvas/README.md

 Feel free to join [IdeaDrawn Discord community](https://discord.gg/ideas) to find a place to connect with others.
 Anyone is welcome to strike a conversation, lurk, or give suggestions.

 ## Contribution
+> Note: We are actively looking for talented web developers who are interested in working together to maintain the project!
+If you are interested, please contact @MarkE16.

 In case you haven't already noticed, this project is **open-source**, meaning anyone can contribute to help build this project from the ground up.
 If you are interested in taking the time to propose code implementation, feel free to fork the repo and make a pull request.